-- How much resume writers charge
+- How much does a resume writer cost?

-1) Experience and Education Level
+Experience and Education Level

 If you work with an experienced resume writer who graduated from a top university, you can expect their fees to be in the range that other professional service providers would charge.

 To put it in perspective, accountants and lawyers charge between $75-300 an hour for their services.
 You can expect to pay a similar hourly rate for a highly-qualified resume writer.

 Quality and Results They Deliver for Clients

-Professional resume writers add value to their clients, and their documents can cut down the amount of time it takes you to secure a new role.
+Professional resume writers add value to their clients, and their documents can cut down the time it takes for you to secure a new role.

-However, as Jenny Foss explained in a LinkedIn post, "there is (quite literally) no barrier to entry [in the resume writing industry]."
+As Jenny Foss explained in a LinkedIn post, "there is (quite literally) no barrier to entry [in the resume writing industry]."

 Amount of Time Spent on Your Document

 You know how much time goes into preparing a resume.